lauratreg/portfolio_website/_posts/2016-03-01-sht-that-people-dont-tell-you-about-thailand.md

 While on the subject…always carry toilet paper…with you at all times.
 But never throw it in the toilet.
 Duh.

-&nbsp;"It is the little things that you live through each day that you can’t experience any other way."
+ "It is the little things that you live through each day that you can’t experience any other way."

-**I’ll never have to cook again.** No, I didn’t get a boyfriend that can cook. &nbsp;The Night Markets have everything you could ever want, already cooked, for cheaper than you could ever make it.
-I got eggs and fruit for breakfast tomorrow morning totaling a whopping 30baht or less than $1USD.....and I thought Chipotle was cheap.
+**I’ll never have to cook again.** No, I didn’t get a boyfriend that can cook.
+The Night Markets have everything you could ever want, already cooked, for cheaper than you could ever make it.
+I got eggs and fruit for breakfast tomorrow morning totaling a whopping 30baht or less than $1USD…..and I thought Chipotle was cheap.

 Elephant pants actually make you look like an elephant.
 End of story.

 Attempting the Thai language makes life easier.
 Trying to be less of a "farrang" and learn Thai!
 Living in a smaller city with less English speakers has definitely sparked my interest to learn these symbols that somehow turn into words.
 I'm sure the coconut pancake lady will be happy to know when I've figured out that sip song is 30 (I think?).
 Wish me luck.

-**Appreciate the Thai honesty.** I was told today by a 14 year old that I shouldn't wear mascara because it makes me look tired....when really its just my natural circle of darkness underneath &nbsp;my unnaturally big eyes.
+**Appreciate the Thai honesty.** I was told today by a 14 year old that I shouldn't wear mascara because it makes me look tired….when really its just my natural circle of darkness underneath  my unnaturally big eyes.
 Thanks a lot kid!

 Embrace the **Mai Pen Rai** attitude of Thailand.
 It means no worries…what a wonderful phrase… Everything here will get done, eventually.
 Not worrying too much about details or really anything.
 Go about your day, be happy, and you will be just fine - most likely how I ended up living in a pink apartment with my mosquito and lizard friends.